- A lot of users have wanted to control the computer fan in Windows 11, however, they can't seem to find the right way for it.

 You should never turn off the computer fan or set its speed too low since it wouldn’t be able to cool down the system.

 Whenever you run a bunch of apps or there are major processes in the background, your computer may heat up and the need to reduce overheating will arise.
 This is where the computer fan comes into the picture.

 If the temperature inside the system reaches close to 95° C, the chances of damage to delicate components are high.
 Hence, it’s recommended that you either let the computer choose the optimal fan speed or set it to normal levels when following the manual approach.

 What can I do if the fan is always running in Windows 11?

-The fan starts functioning when the temperature inside the system is to be brought down to optimal level.
+The fan starts functioning when the temperature inside the system is to be brought down to the optimal level.
 In case the computer fan is always running, it indicates a constant overheating.

 In case of severe dust build-up inside the vents, the hot air from the inside cannot escape which leads to an increase in temperature, thereby prompting the computer fan to start functioning.
 And, since the fan is unable to bring down the temperature to optimal levels, it keeps running.

-That’s all there to know about PC fan control in Windows 11.
+That’s all there is to know about PC fan control in Windows 11.
 Before you take control and start making modifications to the fan speed, do thorough research to understand the required settings.